tidepool-org/TidepoolApi/docs/partner-integration.md

     Tidepool->>User: report status
 ```

-1. The clinician initiates the request to connect patient to a partner site byg clicking on a button in the patient list.
+1. The clinician initiates the request to connect patient to a partner site by clicking on a button in the patient list.
 2. Tidepool sends an email to the patient to request them to connect their Tidepool account to the partner account.
 3. The patient initiates the request to connect to a partner site by clicking on a button in their account profile page in Tidepool Web.
 4. Tidepool responds with a redirection request to the partner site.